 In addition to the WHO and AARP age-friendly community networks, and the Dementia Friendly community work, other models and initiatives exists to support communities in becoming more age-friendly across Massachusetts and the U.S., including:

 Established by Governor Charlie Baker’s Administration, the Community Compact Program, is a “best practice” program for municipalities.
 Every city and town can choose from a wide-ranging menu of strategies and initiatives that improve community life and function.

 Through MHAC’s advocacy and the Governor’s Council to Address Aging recommendations, this program includes “Age- and Dementia Friendly” as a best practice.
 This presents another way to receive recognition while also carrying the potential for funding support to help advance the effort.
 To date, nearly ten communities have engaged in an Age- and Dementia Friendly Community Compact.

 The Village Model

 The Village model offers an option for meeting the needs of the growing older population by making it possible for people to stay in their communities and “age in place.”
 Neighborhood residents create villages to help coordinate and deliver services and supports within their communities.
-This consumer-driven and person-centered approach can help delay or even prevent the need for institutional care.

-The Village to Village Network (VtV) is a national peer-to-peer network to help establish and continuously improve management of their own villages whether in large metropolitan areas, rural towns or suburban settings.
+The Village to Village Network (VtV) is a national peer-to-peer network to help establish and continuously improve the management of their own villages whether in large metropolitan areas, rural towns, or suburban settings.
 The mission of VtV is to enable communities to establish and effectively manage aging in community organizations initiated and inspired by their members.